-Peer-to-peer electricity trading in Australia - Part 1
+Peer-to-peer electricity trading and crypto in energy

-It’s hard to find an article or presentation on the changes underway in the power sector that don’t at least reference Peer-to-Peer energy trading (P2P).
-And this isn’t just talk, there are a raft of emerging peer-to-peer energy solutions in Australia.
+It's hard to find an article or presentation on the changes underway in the power sector that don't at least reference Peer-to-Peer energy trading (P2P).
+And this isn't just talk, there are a raft of emerging peer-to-peer energy solutions in Australia.
+In this article, we'll explore what P2P really means for the future of electricity trading, and examine its potential impact on Australia's energy landscape.

 Australia is the world leader in residential rooftop solar